OMC86/angular_holiday/README.md

 ## Features

 ### Existing Features
+- User based features
+  - Interactive forms
+    - claculator
-- None Yet
+    - contact form

 ### Features Left to Implement
-- User based fetures
+- User based features
 	- Register for mailing list
-	- Interactive form
 - App based features
 	- Calculating the cost of a bespoke holiday.
 	- Display the cost on submittance of form.